dauparas/website/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Applied Maths" institution = "University of Cambridge" year = 2018
+  course = "PhD in Biophysics"
+  institution = "University of Cambridge" year = 2018